karloscarweber/donuts/README.md

 It's just really dumb that throwing up a static page in a dynamic website is so hard, you know?

+How this would work?
+We'd probably need a way to inherit/override templates from the core app, in a cascade kinda way, to populate the pages.
+The pages are at a variety of urls, we set templates or layouts based on a controller or route.
+If the page matches one of those routes or controllers, then it inherits the template.
+Front Matter could be used to overwrite the template/layout.

 # Big Tent little Tent
 I keep thinking about how Camping is a Micro-Framework and that's not the goal.
 But also, every framework is a micro framework.
 There is a small core that everything is built around.
 Plugin systems and middleware can make a small framework pretty fully featured real quick.
 So the goal should be an easily understood, fast, good micro CORE, and make our plugin system so good that we can add anything we need/want very simply.